Stochastic ion emission perturbation mechanisms in atom probe tomography: Linking simulations to experiment: Methods

+The trajectory of the ion toward the detector is determined by solving Newton’s equation of motion, following an approach similar to Ref.~\cite{vurpillot1999trajectories}, by performing the integration using a velocity-Verlet scheme with an adaptive time step.
+In the immediate vicinity of the specimen surface---where the ion has negligible velocity and the electrostatic field varies most strongly---this adaptive procedure produces extremely fine spatial steps ($\Delta r \approx 10^{-11}~a \text{ to } 10^{-9}~a $ where $a$ is the lattice parameter).
+As the field becomes progressively smoother with distance, the adaptive timestep increases accordingly (spatial step size $\Delta r \approx 10^{-8}~a \text{ to } 10^{-4}~a $).
+Once the ion has moved several nanometers, in the far-field regime, much larger timesteps (spatial step size $\Delta r \approx 10^{-4}~a \text{ to } 10^{4}~a $) can be used without loss of accuracy.
+After the ion has reached a distance of 8000~$a$ the remainder of the trajectory is linearly extrapolated to the detector~\cite{vurpillot2015modeling}.\\

-Two face-centered cubic (fcc) specimen geometries, oriented along the [012] (matching the experimental Al data) and [111] (for experimental Ni data) crystallographic directions, are simulated and analyzed using the field evaporation simulation framework described previously.
-Each specimen consists of a cylindrical shaft (radius $80a$ where $a$ is the lattice parameter, shank angle~$1.5^\circ$) terminated by a hemispherical cap extracted from an fcc lattice aligned along the positive $z$-axis.
+Two face-centered cubic (fcc) specimen geometries, oriented along the [012] (matching the experimental Al data) and [111] (for experimental Ni data) crystallographic directions, are simulated using the RRM.
+Each specimen consists of a cylindrical shaft (shank angle~$1.5^\circ$) terminated by a hemispherical cap (radius $80a$) extracted from an fcc lattice aligned along the positive $z$-axis.
 A virtual detector measuring 30~cm $\times$ 30~cm is positioned 10~cm away along the $z$-axis from the specimen apex.
 A static bias voltage of 1000~V is applied to induce the surface charge distribution.
-At each simulation step, the atom with the maximum local charge---corresponding to the highest local electric field---is selected for evaporation.
-Ion trajectories are determined using classical mechanics for a charged particle under an external electrostatic field.
-Near the specimen surface, where the electric field gradients are strongest, trajectories are computed with high spatial resolution to precisely capture early-stage trajectory deflections.
-Once the ion reaches a distance of $8000a$ from the apex (equivalent to 100 tip radii), the field is assumed to be quasi-uniform, and the trajectory is extrapolated analytically to the detector plane to optimize computational efficiency~\cite{vurpillot2015modeling}.
+At each simulation step, the atom with the maximum local charge---corresponding to the highest local electric field---is selected for evaporation, and the ion trajectory is determined using classical mechanics for a charged particle in an external electrostatic field.
 Following each evaporation event, the surface charge distribution is recalculated to reflect the updated geometry, and the next evaporation candidate is selected.
 Ion positions on the detector are recorded along with other relevant atomic properties for subsequent analysis.